This is a sponsored post * [what is this?]

 People flee their homes for many reasons: climate disaster, war, and famine, for example.
-But the number of people seeking asylum who belong to the LGBTIQ+ community is rising.
+But the number of people seeking asylum who belong to the LGBTQI+ community is rising.

-“Confronted with this reality, many LGBTIQ+ people have no choice but to flee,” he added.
-“This is why UNHCR has redoubled its commitment to protecting the autonomy, agency, and rights of all forcibly displaced and stateless LGBTIQ+ people.”
+“Confronted with this reality, many LGBTQI+ people have no choice but to flee,” he added.
+“This is why UNHCR has redoubled its commitment to protecting the autonomy, agency, and rights of all forcibly displaced and stateless LGBTQI+ people.”

 The Leon x Heura partnership

 For every wrap sold using a special discount code, Heura will donate £3 to UNHCR.
 LEON will also give customers the option to donate more to UNHCR when they make their purchases.

 “While there is still a lot to be done, we greatly respect and admire the work UNHCR is doing to protect and serve displaced people within the community,” said Bernat Añaños, Heura’s co-founder and head of social movement.

 “We hope that ‘Powered By Pride’ can act as a reminder that every action has the power to drive positive change.”

 LEON will sell the Vegan Harissa Chick’n Wrap at upcoming Pride events in Brighton and Manchester.
 It’s also available at restaurants nationwide.

 To ensure a percentage of the sale of their wrap is donated, LEON customers will need a discount code for 20 percent off.
 These will soon be available via Plant Based News’ social media channels.